Mental Health Awareness Week

 Why Kindness?

 Kindness is a simple way to help EVERYONE.
-When we are kind to each other, it helps us to feel connected, which means we forge new friendships or deepen existing ones.
+When we are kind to each other, it helps us to feel connected, builds strong relationships and strengthens our communities.
 Research has also shown that when we’re kind, when someone is kind to us or even if we just witness kindness, our bodies release feel-good hormones which lift our mood, giving us what’s known as a ‘Helper’s High’.
 It’s also been shown that people who are kind have much lower anxiety levels, age more slowly and have healthier hearts.
 Kindness isn’t just a nice thing to do, but can help us improve our own mental health and wellbeing, while helping others at the same time.
 And Mental Health Awareness Week is a perfect time to start!

 Mental Health Awareness Week Virtual Assembly

-We will be hosting a live virtual assembly for Mental Health Awareness Week.
+We will be hosting live virtual assemblies for Mental Health Awareness Week.

 Suitable for: KS1 and 2